Quantum association schemes: Quantum association schemes

 \begin{lem} Let $\Ass$ be a CCQAS and denote its parameters as above.
 Then

 \end{lem} \begin{proof} The proof is analogous to the preceding lemma, so we will describe it a bit more briefly: Start with the definition of $q_{ij}^k$ and derive

 \end{proof}

 \begin{thm} Suppose $\Ass$ and $\Bss$ are CCQAS and $\Alg$, $\Blg$ are their Bose--Mesner algebras.
-Then the following are equivalent \begin{enumerate} \item $\Blg$ is dual to $\Alg$ (according to Def.~\ref{D.dual}). \item Eigenvalues of $\Ass$ equal to the dual eigenvalues of $\Bss$. \item Intersection numbers of $\Ass$ equal to the Krein numbers of $\Bss$. \end{enumerate} \end{thm} \begin{proof} The implication $(3)\Rightarrow(1)$ basically follows from definition: The coherent algebras $\Alg$ and $\Blg$, as abstract algebras, are completely determined by their structure constants, which are the intersection numbers and the Krein parameters.
+Then the following are equivalent \begin{enumerate} \item $\Blg$ is dual to $\Alg$ (according to Def.~\ref{D.dual}). \item Eigenvalues of $\Ass$ equal to the dual eigenvalues of $\Bss$. \item Intersection numbers of $\Ass$ equal to the Krein parameters of $\Bss$. \end{enumerate} \end{thm} Let us briefly explain what exactly we mean by conditions (2) and (3): We consider them as properties of the CCQAS.
+A CCQAS is defined as a \emph{set} of some operators, so their order is not fixed.
+Also the dual basis is unique only up to the order.
+So, by (2) and (3) we mean that there exists an ordering of $\Ass$ and $\Bss$ and there exists an ordering of their dual bases such that (2) the eigenvalue matrix of $\Ass$ equals to the dual eigenvalue matrix of $\Bss$, resp.\ (3) the ``array'' of intersection numbers of $\Ass$ equal to the Krein parameters of $\Bss$. \begin{proof} The implication $(3)\Rightarrow(1)$ basically follows from definition: The coherent algebras $\Alg$ and $\Blg$, as abstract algebras, are completely determined by their structure constants, which are the intersection numbers and the Krein parameters.
 Swapping these two, we swap the two products.
 Indeed, denote $\Ass=\{A_i\}_{i=0}^d$, $\Bss=\{B_i\}_{i=0}^d$ and denote by $\{E_j\}_{j=0}^d$, $\{F_j\}_{j=0}^d$ their dual bases.
-Define $\Phi\colon\Alg\to\Blg$ to be the linear extension of $A_i\mapsto F_i$.
+Define $\Phi\colon\Alg\to\Blg$ to be the linear extension of $A_i\mapsto nF_i$.
 Then also

 Now, taking any two elements of $\Alg$: $A=\sum_i\alpha_iA_i=\sum_j\tilde\alpha_jE_j$, $B=\sum_i\beta_iA_i=\sum_j\tilde\beta_jE_j$, we have

 The fact that $\Phi$ preserves the involutions in the prescribed way follows from the fact that the bases $\{A_i\}$ and $\{B_i\}$ are self-conjugated and $\{E_j\}$, $\{F_j\}$ are self-adjoint.
 That is, $\Phi(A^*)=\sum_i\bar\alpha_i\Phi(A_i)=\sum_i\bar\alpha_iE_i=\Phi(A)^\dag$ and analogous for $\Phi(A^\dag)=\Phi(A)^*$.